Diane Stone

+Diane L. Stone FASSA (born April 1964) is an Australian-British academic.
+Her research and publication addresses the influence of ideas and expertise on policy, the political economy of higher education; the ‘new diplomacy’; policy networks; international philanthropy; think tanks and global governance.

 Career

-Diane Stone has been a founding vice president of the International Public Policy Association for 8 years until June 2022.
-She is Professor of Global Policy at the European University Institute in the School of Transnational Governance.
+Diane Stone was a founding vice president of the International Public Policy Association for 8 years until June 2022.
+She is Professor of Global Policy at the European University Institute in the Florence School of Transnational Governance.
 Until 2019, she worked at the University of Warwick for 23 years.

-Diane Stone was Foundation Professor of Public Policy at Central European University (CEU) in Budapest in 2004, remaining as Visiting Professor from 2008.
-She returned full time in 2019 to oversee the transition of the School of Public Policy to Vienna.
+Stone was Foundation Professor of Public Policy at Central European University (CEU) in Budapest in 2004, thereafter remaining as Visiting Professor from 2008.
+From 2019 she became full time Dean to oversee the transition of the School of Public Policy to Vienna.